jennxsierra/flipdeck-98/README.md

     - Set up the database schema and seed initial data
     - Install dependencies
     - Build the project

+  > [!WARNING]
+  >
+  > The setup script is made with the assumption that you are using a Linux-based system.
+  > It also assumes the existence of a PostgreSQL user with superuser privileges and an accompanying PostgreSQL database.
+  > If you encounter any issues, please check the script for any hardcoded paths or commands that may not work on your system.

 4. **Start the application**